 Interior finishing solutions have both beautiful and practical elements: curtains are elegant, protect a space from UV rays and provide privacy.
 Rugs are a significant component of decor, adding beauty through colour and texture to a room, providing warmth in colder climates, absorbing noise, protecting flooring, and providing a safe surface for elders and toddlers.
 Throw pillows add colour, texture as well as neck and back support.

 Aside from infusing beauty to otherwise ordinary furniture and spaces, soft furnishings enhance the tranquility of a space, and experimenting with interior finishes is an easy and delightful way to update a space.
-Paula Grypma, owner of Outlooks Design Ltd in Sidney has been working in the industry for over two decades, providing interior finishing solutions for clients around Vancouver Island.
+Paula Grypma, previous lead designer of Outlooks Design Ltd now – Outlooks Design by Ruffell & Brown in Sidney, she has been working in the industry for over two decades, providing interior finishing solutions for clients around Vancouver Island.
 SPRUCE asked Paula ‘what are people looking for in their soft furnishings?’

 Sophisticated, Neutral Palettes

 There is a demand for sophistication, comfort, quality and a high level of workmanship.

 “I notice that my clientèle consistently request comfortable environments that truly reflect their lifestyle.
 To achieve this, the vision embodies lovely natural fibers with texture, usually in a neutral palette with a mix of pattern, depending on the personal taste of the individual.
 Splashes of colour for accent, and changeability, bring to the project a creative, unique edge which is transcending.
 This in itself, is a trend as distinctive as a thumb print,” says Paula.